OoLunar/Tomoe/README.md

 ## What is Tomoe written in?

 C#.
-However once Tomoe is finished 100%, I plan on creating a seperate branch and rewriting Tomoe in Rust for efficency.
+However once Tomoe is finished 100%, I plan on creating a separate branch and rewriting Tomoe in Rust for efficency.
 Please keep in mind that plans may change.

 ## What can Tomoe do?